Gun City owner David Tipple confirms four weapons, ammunition sold to accused gunman

 He denied there had been any "panic buying" of guns.

+Gun City has stories in Christchurch, Auckland, Wellington, Hamilton, Dunedin, Queenstown and Invercargill.
+It also sells guns through its website.

+Tipple said the guns bought by Tarrant were bought online and that police had been provided all details of those sales.

-Tipple said the accused killer Brenton Tarrant had not bought a semi-automatic weapon from one of his stores.
+Tipple said the accused killer had not bought a semi-automatic weapon from one of his stores.

 Tarrant is believed to have live-streamed the alleged attack.

-"I watched the video and saw the rifle... and it was not from any Gun City affiliated store," he said.
+"I watched the video and saw the rifle... and it was not from any Gun City affiliated store," Tipple said.

 However, Tipple said he was not able to verify whether the shotgun used was bought from Gun City.